-Built for the 1900 Universal Exhibition, this giant exhibition hall spans a total area of 72,000 sq. m (775,000 sq. ft.), with the biggest glass roof in Europe—an elegant lighting solution, since the building was constructed prior to electricity.
-After years of renovations, the Grand Palais is now as gorgeous as it was when it opened, and today it hosts a changing array of sporting and cultural events under the vast “Grand Nef” (or nave), as well as blockbuster temporary art exhibits (Edward Hopper, Chagall, Impressionists, and others).
-These tend to be mob scenes, so it pays to buy tickets in advance to big shows.
-The entrance to the big exhibits is usually at the side entrance, 3 ave. du Général Eisenhower.
+Built for the 1900 Universal Exhibition, this huge exhibition hall spans a total area of 72,000 sq. m (775,000 sq. ft.), with the biggest glass roof in Europe—an elegant lighting solution, since the building was constructed prior to electricity.
+After years of renovations, the Grand Palais is now as gorgeous as it was when it opened.
+It hosts a changing array of sporting and cultural events, as well as blockbuster temporary art exhibits (previous ones have included Rodin and Pissarro) in the adjacent gallery.
+These tend to be mob scenes, so it pays to buy tickets in advance if you are in town during a big show.
+The entrance to the big exhibits is usually at the side entrance, 3 av. du Général Eisenhower.

 Our Rating Neighborhood Champs-Élysées, Trocadéro & Western Paris (8th, 16th & 17th Arrondissements) Transportation Métro: Champs-Elysées–Clémenceau Phone 01-44-13-17-17 Web site Grand Palais Other Opening hours and admission prices vary according to the exhibitions and events